A Targeted Gamma-Ray Search of Five Prominent Galaxy Merger Systems with 17 years of Fermi-LAT Data

-The spectral energy distribution (SED), presented in Figure~\ref{fig:Figure2}, indicates weak but consistent $\gamma$-ray emission across the 1--300~GeV range.
-The SED is divided into five logarithmically spaced energy bins, with significant TS values ($>$9, corresponding to $\sim$3$\sigma$) obtained in the first four bins: 9.39 , 13.12 , 11.73 and 13.48.
-The fifth bin yields a TS value of 7.83, below the detection threshold, and is therefore treated as an upper limit.
-The relatively flat photon index ($\Gamma \approx 2.05$) suggests a hard spectrum, similar to that observed in other starburst galaxies like NGC~253 and M82, where $\gamma$-ray emission is dominated by pion decay processes driven by cosmic rays accelerated in supernova remnants~\citep{Abdo2010}.
-The marginal detection and the SED structure suggest that NGC~3256 is a faint $\gamma$-ray source, potentially limited by the sensitivity of Fermi-LAT.
-Furthermore, a search of the Fermi-LAT Fourth Source Catalog (4FGL-DR4)~\citep{Ballet2023} reveals that the nearest cataloged $\gamma$-ray source, 4FGL~J1023.8$-$4335, is located at an angular separation of $46.8'$ from the target position.
+The spectral energy distribution (SED), shown in Figure~\ref{fig:Figure2}, indicates weak but consistent emission across the 1--300~GeV range.
+Significant TS values ($>$9, $\sim 3\sigma$) are obtained in the first four of five logarithmically spaced energy bins: 9.39, 13.12, 11.73, and 13.48.
+The fifth bin yields TS = 7.83 and is therefore treated as an upper limit.
+The relatively flat photon index suggests a hard spectrum, comparable to other starburst galaxies such as NGC~253 and M82, where pion decay processes dominate~\citep{Abdo2010}.
+The marginal detection indicates that NGC~3256 is a faint $\gamma$-ray emitter, potentially limited by Fermi-LAT sensitivity.
+The nearest 4FGL-DR4 catalog source, 4FGL~J1023.8$-$4335, lies $46.8'$ from the target position.